Kansas City Chiefs vs. Buffalo Bills NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Chiefs stats and trends

-- This season, the Chiefs have just one ATS win in four games as a favorite of 3.5 points or more.
+- The Chiefs have covered the spread once this season when favored by 3.5 points or more (in four chances).

-- Kansas City's games this year have gone over the total in three out of four opportunities (75%).
+- Kansas City has gone over the point total in 75% of its opportunities this year (three times over four games with a set point total).

-- When Kansas City records more than 11 points, it is 1-3 against the spread and 2-2 overall.
+- When Kansas City puts up more than 11 points, it is 1-3 against the spread and 2-2 overall.

-- Kansas City is 1-3 against the spread and 2-2 overall when the team churns out over 216.8 yards.
+- When Kansas City totals over 216.8 yards, the team is 1-3 against the spread and 2-2 overall.

-- The Chiefs have seven giveaways this season, while the Bills have 11 takeaways.
+- This year, the Chiefs have seven turnovers, four fewer than the Bills have takeaways (11).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Kansas City's matchup with the Bills.